-Walk towards Hove and you will find the crowds starting to thin out and some fantastic restaurants such as The Copper Clam, Murmur and The Flour Pot Kitchen.
+Walk towards Hove and you will find the crowds starting to thin out and some fantastic restaurants such as The Copper Clam, The Flour Pot Kitchen.
 You will also find it impossible not to notice the British Airways i360 which has its own venue called the West Beach Bar and Kitchen.

 The Kings Road in Brighton